Skip to main content

 /usr/local/bin/docker-compose up &

-For more on Traefik, check out this detailed guide.
+For more on Traefik, see this detailed guide.

 Next Steps

-Proceed to the Infrastructure Setup guide to configure Packer and Terraform for automated VM deployment.
+Proceed to the Infrastructure Setup guide to configure Packer and Terraform.

 Share this post